volodeyka/coqspec/README.md

-# Verified Specificator of S-Graph Language
+# Verified Specificater of S-Graph Language

 Verification of a partial evaluation algorithm for S-Graph in Coq.
 The algorithm was taken from "https://link.springer.com/chapter/10.1007/3-540-57264-3_34"